 Students who miss coursework due to an absence approved prior to the absence are responsible for making up missed coursework by the last day of class to receive a passing grade.

-Students are encouraged to attend weekly Office Hours with their instructors, schedule timely 1:1 meetings with instructors to review missed content, and utilize the provided resources library (see "LIBRARY" section below).
+Students are encouraged to attend weekly Office Hours and schedule timely 1:1 meetings with instructors to review missed content.

 General Assembly classes are generally not taped, archived, or offered on alternative schedules for students who miss classes.

 COMPLETION